BQP: A complete problem for Promise-BQP

-Similar to the notion of NP-completeness and other complete problems, we can define a complete problem as a problem that is in Promise-BQP and that every problem in Promise-BQP reduces to it in polynomial time.
+Promise-BQP is the class of promise problems that can be solved by a uniform family of quantum circuits (i.e., within BQP).
+Completeness proofs focus on this version of BQP.
+Similar to the notion of NP-completeness and other complete problems, we can define a complete problem as a problem that is in Promise-BQP and that every other problem in Promise-BQP reduces to it in polynomial time.

-Here is an intuitive problem that is complete for efficient quantum computation, which stems directly from the definition of Promise-BQP.
-Note that for technical reasons, completeness proofs focus on the promise problem version of BQP.
-We show that the problem below is complete for the Promise-BQP complexity class (and not for the total BQP complexity class having a trivial promise, for which no complete problems are known).
+APPROX-QCIRCUIT-PROB

-APPROX-QCIRCUIT-PROB problem
+The APPROX-QCIRCUIT-PROB problem is complete for efficient quantum computation, and the version presented below is complete for the Promise-BQP complexity class (and not for the total BQP complexity class, for which no complete problems are known).
+APPROX-QCIRCUIT-PROB's completeness makes it useful for proofs showing the relationships between other complexity classes and BQP.